llaske/kaexplore/README.md

 To see translated (here French) content.
 Find the exact language name to use in languagelookup.json.

+Add '-l' option to the command line to get only the list of video for the language.

 # How it works ?